Hann-Fu/ASSIGNMENT-IMDB-SENTIMENT/README.md

 6. **Baseline Model Training and Evaluation**

-   - Compare the different vectorizer and models, confirm to use TF-IDF+LR as the baseline solution.
    - Train the baseline model and evaluate it with chosen metrics.

 7. **Error Analysis**